Recent Strength indicator: Terms and Conditions

 Latest version of CSM here, and 'Currency strength - Giraia' here.

 Oanda's strength heatmap here.

 Finviz futures charts show currency strength at a glance (here). (also, click on chart to see COT data).

-Or if you believe that spending money will buy you a higher quality product, here are some you might like to try:
+Or if, after reading this, you still believe that spending money will buy you a higher quality product, here are some you might like to try:

 News profiteer (Henry Liu's strength meter is apparently free, but it's a vendor-like sales page; see also video here)